Christinas1990/Amazon_Vine_Analysis/README.md

-or this part of the Challenge, you’ll write a report that summarizes the analysis you performed in Deliverable 2.

-The report should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.

 Results: Using bulleted lists and images of DataFrames as support, address the following questions:

 How many Vine reviews and non-Vine reviews were there?